6Morpheus6/pinokio-wiki/README.md

 You can uninstall Pinokio like any other program on your system.
 There is also an Uninstall Pinokio file in the same folder like the Pinokio program.
 On Windows it is located in: `C:\Users\<user>\AppData\Local\Programs\Pinokio`
 On a Mac it is in: `/Applications/`
+On Linux it is in: `/opt/pinokio`
 This will only uninstall Pinokio ***not*** your Apps.
 Your Home directory will stay ***untouched***.

 **To remove Pinokio and all its components completely from your system, you also need to:**